ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Cardboard Box</b></td>
 			<td><details>
 				<summary>Pack up and move. <small>[Cooldown: 60 s]</small></summary>
-					Use once to pack up a turret, healing shrine, or most other interactables.
-Use again to place the packed object and put the Cardboard Box on cooldown.
+				<small>Use once to pack up a turret, healing shrine, or most other interactables.
+Use again to place the packed object and put the Cardboard Box on cooldown.</small>
 			</details></td>
 			<td><ul>
 			</ul></td>